ReducedOrderModel

 ReducedOrderModel.predict

-Calculate predicted solution for given mu
+Calculate predicted solution for given parameters.

 ReducedOrderModel.test_error